cbor-wg/cddl/draft-ietf-cbor-cddl.md

 e.g. `1`.
 A type can be built as a _choice_ of other types, e.g., an `int` is either a `uint` or a `nint` (negative integer).
 Finally, a type can be built as an array or a map from a group.

+The rest of this section introduces a number of basic concepts of CDDL, and section {{syntax}} defines additional syntax.
+{{matching}} gives a concise summary of the semantics of CDDL.

 ## Groups and Composition in CDDL {#group}